How to Start Commodity Trading [A Beginner’s Guide to Commodities]

-Depicted: NGAS Daily Chart - Admiral Markets MetaTrader 5.
+Depicted: Gold Daily Chart - Admiral Markets MT5 Supreme Edition.
+Data Range: May 1, 2019, to June 16, 2020 - Performed June 16, 2020.
 Disclaimer: Charts for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admiral Markets (CFDs, ETFs, Shares).
 Past performance is not necessarily an indication of future performance.

-In the chart above, the red moving average line represents the average of the last fifty bars.
+In the chart above , the red moving average line represents the average of the last fifty bars.
 The green line represents the average of the last one hundred bars.
-What you'll notice is that when the price bars are below the fifty moving average, and that is below the one hundred moving average, prices tend to accelerate lower.
-This is a common occurrence in most markets exhibiting a similar behaviour.
+What you'll notice is that when the price of bars are above the fifty moving average, and that is above the one hundred moving average, prices tend to get higher.
 This is just one type of free indicator, among many, available to use on the Admiral Markets MT5 platform.

 Many traders consider trading commodities - particularly commodity CFDs - because access to leverage means they can trade large positions with a relatively small deposit, and amplify their profits as a result.

 However, it's important to remember that leverage magnifies losses to the same extent as profits, which means it increases the risk of this type of trading - particularly when compared with traditional investing.

 This is why risk management is essential.
 There are a number of ways you can manage risk, and some common ones include:

 - Effective money management: Don't trade with money you can't afford to lose.